-Jessica Sowards, MS, LAc, THE WELL Director of Chinese Medicine and Acupuncture, explains that there are five pillars of Chinese Medicine: Acupuncture, Chinese herbal prescriptions, dietary therapy, movement as meditation (Qi Gong or Tai Qi, which is similar to yoga), and Tui Na (medical massage).
+Jessica Sowards, MS, LAc, acupuncturist and traditional Chinese Medicine (TCM) practitioner, explains that there are five pillars of Chinese Medicine: Acupuncture, Chinese herbal prescriptions, dietary therapy, movement as meditation (Qi Gong or Tai Qi, which is similar to yoga) and Tui Na (medical massage).
 “Chinese Medicine aims to treat PCOS by finding the underlying mechanism which creates the conditions for PCOS to arise,” says Sowards.
 “This is called differential diagnosis.”
 She adds that in TCM, providers look for previously unnoticed signs and symptoms of a hormone imbalance and pinpoint patterns.

 According to Sowards, a provider will focus on lifestyle and nutrition changes, such as eating clean to avoid inflammation, a specially chosen combination of herbs and cleaning up potential endocrine disruptors.

 To treat PCOS specifically, acupuncture “clears excess dampness and phlegm from the uterus and other female reproductive organs,” explains Sowards.
 The treatment can also nourish the kidneys and invigorate the blood.
 Sowards adds that in addition to needles, patients can elect to use electric stimulation to help with ovulation.